jonathan-laurent/AlphaZero.jl/docs/src/tutorial/package_overview.md

 We plot below the resulting speedup on self-play data generation for our [connect four agent](@ref connect_four) as a function of the number of asynchronous workers.
-Using `scripts/profile/async_mcts.jl` on our machine, we obtain a 25x speedup for 128 workers:
+Using `scripts/profile/async_mcts.jl` on our machine (a desktop computer with an Intel Core i5 9600K processor and an 8GB Nvidia RTX 2070 GPU), we obtain a 25x speedup for 128 workers:

 ![Async speedup](../assets/img/connect-four/async-profiling/mcts_speed.png)